9w2zsh/9w2zsh.github.io/_tabs/radio.md

 <div id="pistar" class="tab-content" style="display:none;">
   <h1>Pi-star configuration and commands</h1>

+Here are some pistar command that can be used on CMD CLI to configure the MMDVM running Pi-star

  | Command | Function |
  | ------- | -------- |
  | sudo pistar-ysflink fcs00290 | Connect to AmericaLink    |